Hairein/GameOff2018_MKS_Entry/README.md

 - Barricades can be placed anywhere on terrain and elements, restrict to floor
 - Spawning drones can be placed anywhere on terrain and elements, restrict to floor
 - Loss of input capability after chat or window change?
+- Drone feeding Queen sometimes doesn't work with key pressed
+- Selecting of upgrades is broken